 - Weight loss or not feeling hungry

-- Black, tarry stools (could mean you have blood in your stool)
+- Bloody, black, or tarry stools (could mean you have blood in your stool)

 - Sudden sharp pain in your belly or abdomen

 - Pain that spreads to your jaw, neck, or arm

 - Difficult, painful swallowing

 - Yellow coloring of your eyes or skin (jaundice)

 Also call your healthcare provider if you have indigestion that lasts longer than 2 weeks.

 - It is a painful or burning feeling in your upper belly or abdomen.